This production is just the sort of thing that keeps opera alive and relevant -brightestyoungthings.com

 Julia directed the first full staging of Beethoven's Fidelio with historical instruments in America, produced by period orchestra Grand Harmonie at Princeton University.
 Her performance piece Chacun a son gout was presented at STORE Contemporary (Dresden.)
 She staged an original work "Well I want it in writing, the smallest event and the secretest agency” at Cornell University’s Society for Humanities.
 Julia was sponsored by the European Network of Opera Academies to direct excerpts from Il barbiere di Siviglia at the Opera Academy of Verona, and was chosen by ENOA again to direct and develop a new work at the Helsinki Festival.
 This spring she stages Die Zauberflöte for the Potomac Vocal Institute and La Rondine for Delaware Valley Opera Company.

-Julia has led seminars on the integration of technique and interpretation at the University of Cologne's Institute for Art and Art Theory, has been a guest speaker at Europa-Universität Flensburg, taught masterclasses at the Bel Canto Summer Program in Munich, and will guest teach at New England Conservatory Preparatory Division this spring.
-She has directed scenes programs for the University of Dayton Early Music Ensemble, Opera for Humanity, and the Tanglewood Institute, where she was on faculty for the Young Artists Vocal Program for two years.
-She is a graduate of The Juilliard School with additional studies at Columbia University.
+She has led seminars on the integration of technique and interpretation at the University of Cologne's Institute for Art and Art Theory, and has been a guest lecturer at Europa-Universität Flensburg and New England Conservatory Preparatory Division.
+She has directed scenes programs for the University of Dayton Early Music Ensemble, Opera for Humanity, and the Tanglewood Institute.
+Julia is a graduate of The Juilliard School and the Boston University Opera Institute, with additional studies at Columbia University and Europa-Universität Flensburg.